 This locomotive, like 6998, was built in 1949 at Swindon Works.
 First shed allocation was Old Oak Common, and it was named after the Derbyshire stately home know a preparatory school for Repton College.
 It moved from Old Oak Common in October 1963 to Cardiff East Dock where it remained based until withdrawn from service there in June 1964 and sold to Woodhams’ Scrapyard where it arrived in August 1964..

 Nearly twenty years later, in June 1981, it was moved to the Blunsdon depot of the Swindon Cricklade Railway in Wiltshire where restoration work began.
 The project was funded by selling ownership shares in the locomotive within the Foremarke Hall Transport Group.
-Restoration was completed 22 years later in 2003, and the locomotive was used on the Swindon & Cricklade Railway before moving to the nearby Gloucestershire Warwickshire Railway in 2004, and apart from a visit to the Severn Valley Railway in September 2005, has remained based at the GWR ever since.
+Restoration was completed 22 years later in 2003, and the locomotive was used on the Swindon & Cricklade Railway before moving to the nearby Gloucestershire Warwickshire Railway in 2004.

 It appears in the 2013 Series 1 of the BBC drama Father Brown, episode 1: The Hammer of God.